Message from the Premier

 Take our quiz to find out how much you really know about the history of the Government of the Northwest Territories.

-Learn about a digital commemorative project that will celebrate some of the moments, milestones and people that have helped to shape the Government of the Northwest Territories.
+Learn about a digital commemorative project that celebrates some of the moments, milestones and people that have helped to shape the Government of the Northwest Territories.

 A few of the milestones and memorable moments in the evolution of the Government of the Northwest Territories over the last fifty years.